ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 chmod 600 "$HOME/.netrc"
 ```

-Add the `netrc` file to your VM container's home directory, so Ray can access the `runtime_env`'s private remote URI, even when they don't contain credentials.
+Add the `netrc` file to your VM container's home directory, so Ray can access the `runtime_env`'s private remote URIs, even when they don't contain credentials.

 ## Running on KubeRay: Secrets with netrc